-Terung Dayak skin is tough ,so as the flesh.
-Boil or simmer the fruits for at least half an hour for easy peeling of the skin and also softer texture of the well-cooked terung dayak.
+Terung Dayak skin is tough, so as the flesh.
+Boil the fruits for at least half an hour for easy peeling of the skin and also softer texture of the well-cooked terung Dayak.

 - 250 g terung dayak ( from the 500 g boiled terung dayak prepared earlier).